 Get yourself busy in household work

 Go outside with your partner

 Eat Healthy Food

 Many women’s get confused between the Postpartum PTSD with Postpartum Depression, but both the disorders are quite different from each other.
-PTSD/ Birth Trauma effects the Mother’s who have traumatic childbirth experience, nightmares and struggled to survive.
+PTSD/ Birth Trauma affects the Mother’s who have traumatic childbirth experience, nightmares and struggled to survive.
 Generally, with postpartum depression, these are not the Symptoms.

-The Reasons Women develop this Condition can be caused due to –
+The Reasons Women develop this condition can be caused due to –

 > A fear of dying during labor

 > Use of vacuum extractor or forceps to deliver the baby during labor